Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Just remember to add a link to the page in the main menu (if you want to see this page in the menu).
 Read more about it here: [site-header](#site-header)

 Due to how Chronoblog works, pages are not the primary way to provide information.
-In fact, it’s quite normal not to use a single page at all (except for the main page).
+It’s quite normal not to use a single page at all (except for the main page).
 The main way to organize content in Chronoblog is tags, not pages.

 ### index.mdx - homepage of your site